greenrd/topgit/README.md

 Usage
 =====

-The 'tg' tool has several subcommands:
+The `tg` tool has several subcommands:

 tg help
 -------